R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Keys and mail

-We want to receive a response from the enclave, and we want that to be encrypted/tamperproofed too.
-That means we need a key pair of our own.
+The client wants to receive a response from the enclave, and we want that to be encrypted/tamperproofed too.
+That means it need a key pair of its own.
 Conclave uses Curve25519, a state of the art elliptic curve algorithm.
 For reasons of implementation robustness and avoidance of side channel attacks, this is the only algorithm supported by Conclave Mail.
 If you want to use other algorithms for some reason you would need to implement your own messaging system on top of host-local calls.
 Alternatively, use that other algorithm to encrypt/decrypt a Curve25519 private key.
 Generating such